Financial planning for college: What to know before you start saving

 1. Understand the value and cost of a college education

 Though the cost of higher education keeps rising, it continues to offer a significant return on investment.
-College graduates today earn nearly a third more on average than those without a college degree, according to the U.S. Bureau of Labor Statistics.1
+The earnings from college graduates today on average far outpace those without a college degree, according to the U.S. Bureau of Labor Statistics.1

 Note: Data are for persons age 25 and older.
 Earnings are for full-time wage and salary workers.
-Source: U.S. Bureau of Labor Statistics, Current Population Survey
+Source: U.S. Bureau of Labor Statistics 2022, Current Population Survey.

 The “real” cost of college